zi7feng/xiaopotato-be/README.md

 ```sh
 mvn spring-boot:run
 ```
+The application will start on port `8080` by default.

 # API Documentation
 Swagger UI is enabled for this project.
 After running the application, you can access the API documentation at: